Tony Robbins Net Worth

 Tony Robbins net worth: Tony Robbins is an American success coach, professional public speaker, actor, and self-help author who has a net worth of $600 million dollars.
 Tony Robbins rose to fame in the late 80s thanks to his infomercials that promoted popular seminars and self-help books.
 Today he owns 33 companies in various industries that reportedly generate a combined $1 billion+ in annual revenue.

-His family was quite poor and Anthony took handyman jobs around town to help his siblings.
+His family was quite poor and Tony took handyman jobs around town to help his siblings.
 When he was 17, Anthony began following the motivational speeches of Jim Rohn.
 He soon got a job promoting Rohn's seminars.

-Becoming a Guru: In the early 1980s, Anthony became business partners with John Grinder, the founder of a program called Neurolinguistic Programming (NLP).
+Becoming a Guru: In the early 1980s, Tony became business partners with John Grinder, the founder of a program called Neurolinguistic Programming (NLP).
 NLP is a pseudoscientific approach to communication and personal development that followers claim can cure phobias, depression, tic disorders, learning disorders and more to achieve larger life goals.
 Together, Robbins and Grinder launched their own seminars teaching NLP and self-help.
 Robbins later began developing and teaching Neuro-Associative Conditioning (NAC).

 In 1983, Tolly Burkan taught Robbins how to fire-walk.
 This would become his signature event at future seminars and events.